 Keechelus gets light fishing pressure, with poor boat launching after the reservoir is drawn down in late summer.
 Caution should be taken if fishing during the winter months due to snow and ice conditions.
 There is a Forest Service boat launch at the upper (southwest) end of the lake.

 Shoreline access: Good

-Good shoreline acess around most of the reservoir off Hwy access roads and trails.
+Good shoreline access around most of the reservoir off Hwy access roads and trails.

 Species you might catch

 - Golden trout

 - Rainbow trout